Frequently Asked Questions

 There can be many reasons for tooth sensitivity.
 If people have had gum recession, the exposed part of the tooth root can be sensitive.
-Some toothpastes and mouthrinses contain ingredients that can increase tooth sensitivity, such as abrasive whitening or tartar control agents.
+Some kinds of toothpaste and mouth rinses contain ingredients that can increase tooth sensitivity, such as abrasive whitening or tartar control agents.
 People who habitually clench or grind their teeth can also have generalized sensitivity from the stress they put on their teeth.
-Tooth sensitivity can also be due to a crack in a tooth, tooth decay, a dental infection or recent dental work.
+Tooth sensitivity can also be due to a crack in a tooth, tooth decay, dental infection, or recent dental work.
 Once the cause of your sensitivity is determined, effective treatment is available for all these issues.

 How do I Choose Oral Hygiene Products?

 There are so many products on the market it can become confusing and choosing between all the products can be difficult.
 Here are some suggestions for choosing dental care products that will work for most patients.

 - Look for the ADA seal of approval on the package.
 Rigorous testing and proof of any claims on the package are required to earn the seal of the American Dental Association

 - Added ingredients for whitening and tartar control can be abrasive and increase tooth sensitivity in some people.

 - Be careful of product claims implying ‘natural’ ingredients are superior or that they are ‘nontoxic.’
 These additives are often untested and unproven and may be irritating and harmful to some people.

 - People of all ages benefit from topical fluoride present in toothpaste as it helps strengthen weakened enamel and reduce oral bacteria.

 - If you get frequent canker sores, avoid SLS, or sodium lauryl sulfate in toothpaste.